JakeNauman/JakeNauman/README.md

 Hi, im @JakeNauman
-This is just a github to show off some of my more interesting coding projects I'm currently learning web development using Django. jacobtnauman@gmail.com
+Look around to see some of my more interesting coding projects I'm currently learning .NET development with C# and SQL jacobtnauman@gmail.com